Sharp Degree Bounds for Sum-of-Squares Certificates on Projective Curves: Lower bounds for Sum-of-Squares Multipliers

 \section{Lower bounds for Sum-of-Squares Multipliers}

 This final section establishes lower bounds on the minimal degree of a sum-of-squares multiplier.
-These degree bounds for the non-existence of sum-of-square multipliers prove the second half of our main theorems.
-For Harnack curves on smooth toric surfaces, these degree bounds for the existence of strict-separators are a perfect complement to our degree bounds for the existence of sum-of-square multipliers.
+These degree bounds for the non-existence of sum-of-squares multipliers prove the second halves of our main theorems.
+For Harnack curves on smooth toric surfaces, these degree bounds for the existence of strict-separators are a perfect complement to our degree bounds for the existence of sum-of-squares multipliers.

 Our first lemma relates the zeros of a nonnegative element to the zeros of any sum-of-squares multiplier.
 For a closed point $p \in X$, let $\der_p \colon R \to \textup{T}_p^*(X)$ denote the derivation that sends $f \in R$ to the class of $f-f(p)$ in the Zariski cotangent space at $p$.